National Football League: Regular season

 This chart of the 2024 season standings displays an application of the NFL scheduling formula.
 The 2024 Eagles (highlighted in green) finished in first place in the NFC East.
 Thus, in 2025, the Eagles will play two games against each of their division rivals (highlighted in light blue), one game against each team in the NFC North and AFC West (highlighted in yellow), and one game each against the first-place finishers in the NFC South, NFC West (highlighted in orange), and AFC East (highlighted in pink).

 Currently, the 14 opponents each team faces over the 17-game regular season schedule are set using a predetermined formula: The league runs an 18-week, 272-game regular season.
 Since 2021, the season has begun the week after Labor Day (the first Monday in September) and concluded the week after New Year.
 The opening game of the season is normally a home game on a Thursday for the league's defending champion.

-Most NFL games are played on Sundays, with a Monday night game typically held at least once a week and Thursday night games occurring on most weeks as well.
-NFL games are not normally played on Fridays or Saturdays until late in the regular season, as federal law prohibits professional football leagues from competing with college or high school football.
-Because high school and college teams typically play games on Friday and Saturday, respectively, the NFL cannot hold games on those days until the Friday before the third Saturday in December.
-While Saturday games late in the season are common, the league rarely holds Friday games, the most recent one being on Christmas Day in 2020.
+Most NFL games are played on Sundays, with at least one Monday night game and a Thursday night game occurring throughout the season, except for the final weekend.
+NFL games are not normally played on Fridays or Saturdays until late in the regular season, as federal law prohibits professional football leagues from competing directly with college or high school football.
+Because high school and college teams typically play games on Friday and Saturday, respectively, the NFL avoided holding games on those days until the Friday before the third Saturday in December.
+While Saturday games late in the season have been common, the league rarely held Friday games.
+Beginning in 2023, the NFL has held games on Black Friday, with the games being broadcast on Amazon Prime.
 NFL games are rarely scheduled for Tuesday or Wednesday, and those days have only been used three times since 1948: in 2010, when a Sunday game was rescheduled to Tuesday due to a blizzard; in 2012, when the Kickoff game was moved from Thursday to Wednesday to avoid conflict with the Democratic National Convention; and in 2020, when a game was postponed from Sunday to Tuesday due to players testing positive for COVID-19.